aragon/polygon-multithreshold-multisig/README.md

 ### Setting Thresholds

-- **Standard Proposal Threshold**: Number of approvals required to start the delay period and to confirm the execution.
+- **Standard Proposal Approval Threshold**: Number of approvals required to start the delay period
+- **Standard Proposal Confirmation Threshold**: Number of approvals required to confirm the execution of a proposal
-- **Emergency Proposal Threshold**: Number of approvals required for immediate execution.
+- **Emergency Proposal Approval Threshold**: Number of approvals required for immediate execution.

 ## 📈 Proposal Flow